How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 - In our 70s+ = enjoy pensions + spend non-registered dividends + spend TFSAs “until the end”

 - With RRSP assets likely depleted, the non-registered account winding down; with workplace and government pensions now in full swing – we figure this is a rock-solid approach to increase fixed income while optimizing taxation in our golden years.
+This means we haven’t even touched our TFSAs.

 - In our 70s, we’ll consider drawing down our TFSA assets over time.